Disney Theatrical Productions: The Hunchback of Notre Dame

 The musical opened on June 5, 1999, for the opening of the Musical theater Berlin (now Theater am Potsdamer Platz).
 After a successful run, it closed in June 2002.
 Directed by James Lapine, the German translation was by Michael Kunze, choreography by Lar Lubovitch, set design by Heidi Ettinger, costume design by Sue Blane, lighting by Rick Fisher, sound by Tony Meola and projections by Jerome Sirlin.

 This was Disney's first musical to premiere outside the US, and it became one of Berlin's longest-running musicals to date.
-As with Beauty and the Beast and The Lion King, Der Glöckner Von Notre Dame opened three years after the release of the movie it is based on.
+As with Beauty and the Beast and The Lion King, The Hunchback of Notre Dame opened three years after the release of the movie it is based on.

 The musical is a darker, more gothic adaptation of the film and is more heavily based on Victor Hugo's 1831 novel.
 According to translator Michael Kunze, he was "campaigning to allow Esmeralda to die at the end, as she does in the book.
 There was a feeling that the audience would be depressed if Esmeralda dies.
 I feel that a European audience would see this as a very romantic ending ... two lost souls finally find each other.
 People will cry, but they'll be moved.
 And it is a very romantic ending."
 The producers wanted to see how "preview audiences react before making the final decision."

-In 2008, Stephen Schwartz said, "I think we're starting up Hunchback of Notre Dame, hopefully, next year (2009).
+In 2008, Stephen Schwartz said, "I think we're starting up The Hunchback of Notre Dame, hopefully, next year (2009).
 Rumor has reached my ear that it's happening."
 Thomas Schumacher, head of Disney Theatrical, discussed current and future stage productions in an article published by the Columbus Dispatch on September 21, 2008, including an English-language production of Hunchback.

 The musical had its US premiere at La Jolla Playhouse from October 28 through December 7, 2014.
 The production was directed by Scott Schwartz and the creative team includes Chase Brock as the choreographer, Michael Kosarin as the music supervisor and arranger, Michael Starobin as the orchestrator, Alexander Dodge as the scenic designer, Alejo Vietti as the costume design Howell Binkley as the lighting designer, and Gareth Owen as the sound design.
 The Hunchback of Notre Dame had a workshop in February 2014.
 The La Jolla Playhouse production transferred to the Paper Mill Playhouse from March 4 through April 5, 2015.
 In 2017, the German version, with the same set decor, is playing in Berlin and München, Germany.
 In 2018, the production transferred to Stuttgart.